robinbraemer/CloudflareAPI/README.md

 ## Learn more about the Cloudflare - API/Library

-- Our users' guide in the wiki, [Cloudflare - API/Library explained][wiki-url].
+- Check out our users' guide in the wiki, [Cloudflare - API/Library explained][wiki-url].
+- There is a lot to discover about this api/library.

 ### Licensing
 Licensed under the Apache License 2.0.
 See the [LICENSE](LICENSE) file for details.